Archives West Finding Aid

 Content DescriptionReturn to Top

-Drafts of McGaune's work featured in this collection include his novels the Cadence of Grass, Driving on the Rim, Keep the Change, Nobody's Angel, Nothing but Blue Skies, Panama, and Something to Be Desired.
-His drafts also include numerous short stories and essays, many of which appeared in his short-fiction collections Gallatin Canyon and Cloudbursts and his essay collections The Longest Silence and Live Water.
-The collection also features other stories and essays that appeared in national publications such as Esquire, the New York Times, and The New Yorker.
+McGaune's drafts span the bulk of his career and include some of his earliest work such as his MFA thesis from Yale and his debut novel The Sporting Club.
+Other novels featured in this collection include The Bushwhacked Piano, Ninety-Two in the Shade, Driving on the Rim, Keep the Change, Nobody's Angel, Nothing but Blue Skies, Panama, and Something to Be Desired.
+His drafts also include numerous short stories and essays, many of which appeared in his short-fiction collections To Skin a Cat, Gallatin Canyon, and Cloudbursts, and his essay collections An Outside Chance and The Longest Silence.
+Also included are screenplays for his films Rancho Deluxe, Tom Horn, Missouri Breaks, and 92 in the Shade, the latter of which McGuane directed.

 The collection also includes correspondence with friends, family, and publishers.
-The most extensive correspondence includes a box of letters between McGuane and writer Jim Harrison, who is most well-known for his novel Legends of the Fall.
+The most extensive correspondence includes several boxes of letters between McGuane and writer Jim Harrison, who is most well-known for his novel Legends of the Fall.
 McGuane and Harrison met at Michigan State University in the 1960s and maintained regular correspondence until Harrison's death in 2016.
-The correspondence is dated 1969-2006 and includes original incoming letters from Harrison and photocopies of outgoing letters written by McGuane.
+The correspondence is dated 1966-2011 and includes original incoming letters from Harrison and photocopies of outgoing letters written by McGuane.
 Other correspondence in the collection includes letters and faxes from publishers and editors, as well as incoming letters from friends and fans.
 Editors who frequently worked with McGuane and are represented in the collection include Seymour "Sam" Lawrence, Terry McDonell, Gary Fisketjon, and Deborah Treisman.

 Administrative InformationReturn to Top